clustervision/trinityX/doc/hintsntips_luna.rst

 Setting up a compute node image
 -------------------------------

-.. note:: This chapter assumes that you are familiar with the Trinity X configuration tool and the configuration files that it uses.
+.. note:: This chapter assumes that you are familiar with the TrinityX configuration tool and the configuration files that it uses.
 If not, please refer to the general `Documentation`_ first.

-Trinity X includes configuration files to create automatically a basic compute node images.
+TrinityX includes configuration files to create automatically a basic compute node images.
 When receiving a new cluster this task will have been done already by our engineers and the image will be integrated in your provisioning system, in that case Luna.

 Cloning an existing image